RafaelEmery/fast-api-studies/README.md

 ### `fast-api-starting-api`

-Simple API to run Fast API.
+Simple API to run FastAPI.

 ### `fast-api-learning-api`

-Simple API to apply basic concepts of Fast API.
+Simple API to apply basic concepts of FastAPI.

 ### `fast-api-sqlalchemy-api`

-API to manage courses using SQLAlchemy with Fast API resources.
+API to manage courses using SQLAlchemy with FastAPI resources.

 The database is PostgreSQL by Docker and Docker Compose to make local development easier :smiley: